1. What exactly is ‘Trust and Security’ in the digital field? Is it just about cybersecurity?

 Yes, the regional roaming agreement will be among the six Eastern partner countries.
 However, the EU and Eastern partner Ministers have agreed to explore the possibility of a common international roaming space, including the economically sustainable reduction of roaming tariffs between the Eastern partner countries and the EU Member States.

-The regional roaming agreement is expected to be signed by the end of 2020 and would take legal effect from 1 July 2021, allowing for a transition period of at least six months.
+The regional roaming agreement is expected to be signed in the Autumn of 2021 and would take legal effect in 2022, allowing for a transition period of at least six months.
 This transition period is needed for the Eastern partner countries to implement the requirements of the roaming agreement, as well as for mobile operators to have sufficient time for adjustments.

 Better coverage of mobile networks, including 5G services.
 Part of EU4Digital’s work in the telecommunications area is related to freeing the 700 MHz frequency band with the aim of developing and implementing a coordinated approach for reassignment of the 700 MHz band in the six Eastern partner countries, in line with intra-EU efforts and plans.
 The intra-EU effort consists of removing terrestrial TV broadcasting networks from the 700 MHz band and then assigning this band to wireless broadband electronic communications networks and in particular 5G.